-Mobile genetic elements (transposable elements), which when transposed into the genome can exert effects on existing plant genes at the target site, occur naturally in plants.
+Mobile genetic elements (transposable elements), which when transposed within the genome can exert effects on existing plant genes at the target site, occur naturally in plants.
 The inactivation of genes or alterations in gene regulation also take place in a range of other naturally occurring processes such as point mutations, deletions or translocations and are traditionally used in plant breeding.
 Therefore, even in non-genetically modified plants such events can always influence plant metabolic pathways.
-With regard to these properties the genetically modified plants do not differ fundamentally from non-genetically modified plants.
+With regard to these properties the genetically modified plants.